-16. Pinch the V-belt together near its center and slide the spacer and movable drive face onto the shaft.
-Secure the drive face with a nut and (threads coated with red Loctite #271).
+17. Pinch the V-belt together near its center and slide the spacer and movable drive face onto the driveshaft.
+Using an appropriate spanner wrench, secure the drive face with a nut and (threads coated with red Loctite #271).
 Tighten the nut to 165 ft-lb.